rossfadely/rossfadely.github.io/_posts/2015-1-28-PiinPoint.md

 > *GOAL:* At each location, estimate the vehicle and pedestrian traffic for hours with no data.

 You can imagine that this might be a tricky task given the heterogeneous nature of the data.
-Nevertheless our *goal is to improve on their models, as measured by the root mean squared error (RMSE) on held-out test data*.
+Nevertheless our goal is to improve on their models, as measured by the root mean squared error (RMSE) on held-out test data.

 # First Attempts